abraunegg/onedrive/README.md

 This powerful and highly configurable client can run on all major Linux distributions, as a Docker container and on FreeBSD.
 It supports one-way and two-way sync capabilities and securely connects to Microsoft OneDrive services.

+This client is a 'fork' of the [skilion](https://github.com/skilion/onedrive) which was abandoned in 2018.

 ## Features
 *   State caching
 *   Real-Time file monitoring with Inotify